mvniekerk/tokio-cron-scheduler/README.md

 The MetadataStore and NotificationStore traits can be implemented and be used in the JobScheduler.

-A default volatile hashmap based version is provided with the SimpleMetadataStore and SimpleNotificationStore.
+A default volatile hashmap-based version is provided by the SimpleMetadataStore and SimpleNotificationStore.
 A persistent version using Nats is provided with NatsMetadataStore and NatsNotificationStore.

 ## Contributing